dheero/OBF.github.io/wiki/BOSC_2010_Schedule.md

     ?](Media:2_BOSC2010.pdf "wikilink")
 -   Tiago Antao: [ interPopula: Database and tool integration for population genetics using Python](Media:13_BOSC2010.pdf "wikilink")
--   [ Bio.Phylo: A unified phylogenetics toolkit for
+-   Eric W Talevich: [ Bio.Phylo: A unified phylogenetics toolkit for Biopython](Media:8_BOSC2010.pdf "wikilink")
-    Biopython](Media:8_BOSC2010.pdf "wikilink")
 -   [ An overview of the Hadoop/MapReduce/HBase framework and its current applications in